 The 2015 Cadillac Escalade Premium comes with more standard equipment than can possibly be mentioned or at least given the justice necessary to describe the benefit of each one.
-A tilt and slide moonroof, the drop down Blu-Ray video screen, ventilated front seats, heated front and second row seats, second row climate controls, a 110-volt outlet and a 16-speaker Bose audio system were included.
-Not available with the test model, but rolling out during the model year is a OnStar 4G LTE system with available Wi-Fi hotspot.
+A tilt and slide moonroof, the drop-down Blu-Ray video screen, ventilated front seats, heated front and second-row seats, second-row climate controls, a 110-volt outlet, and a 16-speaker Bose audio system were included.
+Not available with the test model, but rolling out during the model year is an OnStar 4G LTE system with available Wi-Fi hotspot.

 On the Road

 The Escalade’s big V-8 engine is up to the task.
 It moves this nearly three-ton road yacht from 0 to 60 mph in just under six seconds.
 The engine is quiet — or at least the sound deadening materials effectively muffle the noise — and the transmission shifts smoothly up and down through each gear.

 Electric power steering helps this SUV take each turn with ease.
 It is a no-drama system that makes it easy to handle the Escalade.
 Four-wheel disc brakes bring this SUV to a smooth stop.